kinit-sk/o-mega/README.md

 # O-MEGA-pipeline
-*This repository contains scripts created for automizing the process of searching an optimal XAI algorithm based on quantitative metrics*

 In this repository we validate the idea of automating the XAI algorithm selection by executing the O-MEGA pipeline on a claim matching (PFCR) task.
 For this particular task we use our [multiclaim](https://arxiv.org/abs/2305.07991) dataset that contains a database of various social posts with their corresponding fact checks that either further acknowledge or disprove claims found in the posts.